-LOW RISK MEDIUM RISK HIGH RISK

-In person instruction with proper PPE and precautions made according to the public health mandates and district procedures.
-In person instruction with proper PPE and precautions made according to the public health mandates and district procedures.
-Remote Learning with Project Based Learning focus.
+LOW RISK MEDIUM RISK HIGH RISK In-person instruction with proper PPE and precautions made according to the public health mandates and district procedures.
+In-person instruction with proper PPE and precautions made according to the public health mandates and district procedures.
+The District could potentially transition to remote learning.

-1.40.4.40000 •